Nondominium UI Design Vision

 Implemented:

-• Group panel (/group/:id): shows group name, list of NDO cards, and a "Create NDO" button
+• Group panel (/group/:id): shows group name, list of NDO cards, member list, and a "Create NDO" button

 • Group profile prompt: on first visit to a group the user is asked how they wish to present themselves (anonymous / custom); stored in localStorage